Cornerstone-OnDemand/modelkit/docs/assets/managing_assets.md

 ```

 !!! important
-    Creating new assets programmatically is likely not a very good idea.
+    Creating new assets programmatically is possible, even though it is not considered a good practice.
     Just do it manually once using the CLI.